scenerystack/community/docs/learn/examples/demo-simulation.md

 ### 3. Add a checkbox that controls the Ball's visibility ☑️

-Most PhET Simulations have checkboxes that control boolean aspects of the sim.
-Have you read about [phetmarks](https://github.com/phetsims/phet-info/blob/main/doc/new-dev-onboarding.md#phetmarks) yet?
-Use it to access the Sun example to see how checkboxes are implemented, remember you can use `Ctrl + Shift + H` to get details as to how components are used.
+Simulations tend to have checkboxes that control boolean aspects of the sim.
+Check out the `sun` repo simulation example at <https://github.com/phetsims/sun/tree/main> for information on how it can be implemented.
+You can use `Ctrl + Shift + H` to get details as to how components are used.
+Also, check out the `Checkbox` documentation in the `sun` repo for more information on how to implement it <https://scenerystack.org/reference/api/sun/Checkbox/>.

 <details><summary>Hint</summary>Look into `MagnetsControlPanel` in example-sim, that's where you have to add the Checkbox.
 Also, checkboxes get a Property as their first parameter, so you should probably give it the `visibleProperty` of Ball.</details>